ggazzinelli/Empirical-study-on-one-dimensional-Cutting-Stock-Problem/README.md

 Procedure for generating feasible cutting patterns prior to solving the pattern-based model.
 This step is essential for the heuristic filtering approach.

-Methodological Overview

-The repository includes two main approaches:

-Arc-flow formulation
-A compact and exact representation of the CSP using network flows.
-Pattern-based formulation with heuristic filtering
-A two-stage approach where patterns are first generated and then selected via an integer programming model.
-Purpose

 The code is provided as supplementary material for the paper:

 Empirical Study on One-Dimensional Cutting Stock Problem